Monthly Drumming Circle

 There’s no clock-watching — we allow the rhythm to guide the experience naturally.

-Each workshop usually unfolds in two or three parts, depending on the flow of the group
+Each workshop usually unfolds in two or three parts, depending on the flow.

 Part One: Drumming Meditation & Sound Journey